CloudVLab/qwiklabs-content-bundle-spec/README.md

 * `/examples/`: A list of example bundles (of any type)
 * `lab-bundle-spec.md`: A formal-ish specification for lab bundles
-* `quest-bundle-spec.md`: A formal-ish specification for quest bundles
+* `course-bundle-spec.md`: A formal-ish specification for course bundles
-* `instruction-html-spec.md`: A document outlining what constitutes valid HTML in a content bundle (e.g. what is required, what is forbidden, etc.)
+* `html-spec.md`: A document outlining what constitutes valid HTML in a content bundle (e.g. what is required, what is forbidden, etc.)

 ## Introduction